nicnosis/iu-courses/fa19/j363/index.md

 #### Evaluations
  * `complete` [OCQ](https://one.iu.edu/task/iub/course-evaluations)
  * You are encouraged to be candid and frank in your criticism; all feedback helps me to become a better instructor.
  * Instructors are evaluated on response rate for evaluations.
-If >95% of the class submits a course evaluation, I will award all students `one extra credit point`.
+If >90% of the class submits a course evaluation, I will award all students `one extra credit point`.

 #### Monday
  * `codepen` lesson [15.1: Fullscreen sketches](https://codepen.io/novonagu/pen/ROBwaR)
+ * `complete` the canvas response before you leave class today

+#### Wednesday
+ * If you haven't already completed the course evaluation, be sure to do that.
+Remember that everybody will receive 1 extra credit point if >90% of the class submits an evaluation.
  * `complete` the canvas response before you leave class today

 ### At Home